Lisbon Golf Coast Holidays and City Breaks

 If you are thinking about your next trip to Europe, come and discover Lisbon.
 It is a historical city full of stories to tell, where the sun shines 290 days a year and the temperature rarely drops below 15 degrees centigrade.
 A city where you feel safe wandering around day or night, where the cuisine is dedicated to creating over a thousand ways to cook the beloved bacalhau (salted cod).

-Lisbon is also a perfect destination where you will find hotels and restaurants to suit every taste, budget and requirement.
+Lisbon is the perfect destination where you will find hotels and restaurants to suit every taste, budget and requirement.
 Lisbon is a city full of history where old customs and ancient history intermix with cultural entertainment and hi-tech innovation.
 Lisbon is a city that welcomes it’s visitors and is famous for its hospitality and the generosity it shows to visitors.

 Lisbon Golf Coast Holidays- 12 reasons why you should visit Lisbon soon